treefrogframework/treefrog-framework/docs/user-guide/en/test/index.md

  $ cd blog
 ```

-We will try to create the test case for creating and reading of the Blog model.
+We will try to create the test case for creating and reading of the Blog model.<br>
 For example, let’s set the name of the implementing test as follows: *TestBlog*.
-The source code with the following content is saved as the file name *testlog.cpp*.
+The source code with the following content is saved as a file named *testlog.cpp*.

 ```c++
 #include <TfTest/TfTest>